 We can at any time vary the nature of the Services or stop providing the Services or any part of the Services, due to circumstances beyond Our reasonable control.
-All amendments or variations to this Agreement (including the Charges) shall be published via the Website and all amendments or variations shall apply to the provision of Services after the date on which such amendments or variations are published.
+All amendments or variations to this Agreement (including the Charges) shall be published via the Access Channels and all amendments or variations shall apply to the provision of Services after the date on which such amendments or variations are published.

-Provided you pay the amount due to the Integrator for use of their services (which will comprise payment for the Services), we will not invoice you directly for the Services and will not take any action to recover any amounts from you.
+Provided You pay the amount due to the Integrator for use of their services (which will comprise payment for the Services), We will not invoice You directly for the Services and will not take any action to recover any amounts from you.

 - Each party warrants that it has the full power and authority to enter into this Agreement.

-- All intellectual property rights in any Client Data provided to us by You under this Agreement will remain vested in the You.
+- All intellectual property rights in any Client Data provided to us by You under this Agreement will remain vested in You.